-A renewable resource is one that is naturally replenished at a rate greater than or equal to the rate at which it is consumed.
+18 A renewable resource is one that is naturally replenished at a rate greater than or equal to the rate at which it is consumed.
 Renewable energy sources for electricity generation include the sun, wind, rivers, tides, geothermal (underground) heat, and biomass (wood or other crops used for fuel).
-A co-generator is a facility that uses the energy from burning fuel both for direct heat (space and heating or an industrial process) and for producing electricity so as to obtain more useful energy from a given amount of their output at a state-set price equal to the power cost a utility saved by purchasing from the QF rather than taking other measures.
-Notwithstanding PURPA's introduction of independent QFs, most generation in the U.S. was owned by vertically integrated utilities, by federal power authorities, or by groups of municipal or cooperative utilities until the mid-1990s.
+A cogenerator is a facility that uses the energy from burning fuel both for direct heat (e.g., space and water heating or an industrial process) and for producing electricity so as to obtain more useful energy from a given amount of fuel.
+More recently the term "combined heat and power" (CHP) has been applied to cogeneration, especially for non-industrial applications.